-Does the organization’s SAP role design make it difficult for the business users to know what access users have i.e. are SAP roles non-descriptive?
+Does the organisation’s SAP role design make it difficult for the business users to know what access users have i.e. are SAP roles non-descriptive?
 Are SAP roles large and contain many transaction codes?

 To make the User Access Review process as simple as possible for the business users, ensure that the SAP role design lends itself to making the process easy.
 Functional role designs typically have more descriptive role names, making it easier for business users to understand what is contained in the SAP roles being reviewed.
 This will allow the business users to make more informed decisions as to whether the access is appropriate or not for the user.

 Updating the role design to be descriptive may in fact require a complete role redesign.
-As organization’s move to S4HANA, this could be a great opportunity to re-look at the organization’s security framework and consider a role redesign that is more business friendly and made simpler, thereby reducing the effort required in a User Access Review.
+As organisation’s move to S4HANA, this could be a great opportunity to re-look at the organisation’s security framework and consider a role redesign that is more business friendly and made simpler, thereby reducing the effort required in a User Access Review.

 2. Role Methodology